Pigmentation & Brown Spots

 Preventing and Minimizing the incidence of hyperpigmentation

 Sunscreen, sunblock, hats and sun-protective clothing are your first line guard against not only unsightly brown patches but also sun damage that could lead to skin cancer.
-Hormones, injury and pigmentation from allergic reactions or skin disease such as acne are mostly beyond your control.
-But you are in control of how well your skin is protected from the sun.
+Many causes of hyper-pigmentation such as injury, hormones and pigmentation from allergic reactions or skin disease such as acne are beyond your control, but you are always in control of how well you protect your skin from the sun.

 Your consultation visit